orb-lang/helm/doc/md/helm/agent/run-review.md

 ### RunReviewAgent:setInitialSelection\(\)

-We never operate on an empty subject\-\-if we don't have anything, add a blank "insert" premise so we have somewhere to start\.
+We never operate on an empty subject\-\-if we don't have anything, add a blankinsert" premise so we have somewhere to start\.

+"
 ```lua
 local insert = assert(table.insert)
 function RunReviewAgent.setInitialSelection(agent)